- 5 Days

 B = Breakfast

 This post-tour is not escorted by an Orbridge Travel Director.
 Included sightseeing is accompanied by a local guide.
+Transportation of various types and sizes may be utilized during the tour, including a historic city trolley.
 Space is limited, so it's recommended to reserve early for best availability.

 It is our expectation that guests on this program are able to walk a mile at a moderate pace, get in and out of a motor coach, and walk up a flight of stairs without assistance.